 2021, and arguably 2020, could rival the dark year with countless stories of kidnapping victims grabbing national headlines

-In Kenya, abductions are becoming pervasive and its many negative effects on the country's social and economic fabric can be felt at different tiers of public life.A police crime sceneCitizen Digital
+In Kenya, abductions are becoming pervasive and its many negative effects on the country's social and economic fabric can be felt at different tiers of public life.An Image of a police tape on a crime sceneCitizen Digital

 2018 was the last time the National Police Service (NPS) published its annual crime report, and the information gap has proven to be a challenge.